-Consistent with this vision the Sunshine Coast Council is committed to maintaining and enhancing the vibrancy, vitality and character of the Sunshine Coast rural communities and supporting them in line with community expectations in this regard.
+Consistent with this vision, the Sunshine Coast Council is committed to maintaining and enhancing the vibrancy, vitality and character of the sunshine coast rural communities and supporting them and their continued resilience.
+The whole region benefits from the advantages of the hinterland and its continued vibrancy is a key part of the economic, social and environmental development of the sunshine coast.

-As the Sunshine Coast grows, it is important to articulate the unique opportunities and characteristics of these communities commensurate with the values they espouse.
+As the sunshine coast grows, it is important to articulate the unique opportunities and characteristics of these communities commensurate with the values they embrace.

-A balanced future for these areas that acknowledges and keeps faith with these values is a critical factor in the sustainability of the Sunshine Coast.
+A balanced future for the hinterland that acknowledges and respects these values is a critical factor in the sustainability of the sunshine coast.

-The purpose of the draft Sunshine Coast Rural Futures Strategy is to guide future activities in the rural areas over the longer term - so that the natural beauty of the rural areas is maintained, community expectations for the Hinterland realised and the economic sustainability of these areas is enhanced.
+The purpose of the Sunshine Coast Rural Futures Strategy is to guide future activities in the rural areas over the longer term - so that the natural beauty of the rural areas is maintained, community expectations for the hinterland realised and the economic, social, and environmental sustainability of these areas is enhanced.

-The draft Rural Futures Strategy forms the basis for an integrated framework for rural communities on the Sunshine Coast, to support and facilitate rural growth and prosperity consistent with community values.
+The Rural Futures Strategy provides the strategic direction to inform the development of an integrated framework for rural communities on the Sunshine Coast, to support and facilitate rural growth and prosperity consistent with community values.